drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 15. tBodyAccJerkMeanX

+   average of mean body linear acceleration jerk signal in the X direction for the activity by subject
    num 0.0426880986186441...0.130193043809524

 16. tBodyAccJerkMeanY

+   average of mean body linear acceleration jerk signal in the Y direction for the activity by subject
    num -0.0386872111282051 0.056818586275

 17. tBodyAccJerkMeanZ

+   average of mean body linear acceleration jerk signal in the Z direction for the activity by subject
    num -0.0674583919268293 0.0380533591627451

 18. tBodyAccJerkStdX

+   average of standard deviation body linear acceleration jerk signal in the X direction for the activity by subject
    num -0.994604542264151...0.544273037307692

 19. tBodyAccJerkStdY

+   average of standard deviation body linear acceleration jerk signal in the Y direction for the activity by subject
    num -0.989513565652174...0.355306716915385

 20. tBodyAccJerkStdZ

+   average of standard deviation body linear acceleration jerk signal in the Z direction for the activity by subject
    num -0.993288313333333...0.0310157077775926

 21. tBodyGyroMeanX

+   average of mean body gravity acceleration signal in the X direction for the activity by subject
    num -0.205775427307692...0.19270447595122

 22. tBodyGyroMeanY

+   average of mean body gravity acceleration signal in the Y direction for the activity by subject
    num -0.204205356087805...0.0274707556666667

 23. tBodyGyroMeanZ

+   average of mean body gravity acceleration signal in the Z direction for the activity by subject
    num -0.0724546025804878 0.179102058245614

 24. tBodyGyroStdX

+   average of standard deviation body gravity acceleration signal in the X direction for the activity by subject
    num -0.994276591304348...0.267657219333333

 25. tBodyGyroStdY

+   average of standard deviation body gravity acceleration signal in the Y direction for the activity by subject
    num -0.994210471914894...0.476518714444444

 26. tBodyGyroStdZ

+   average of standard deviation body gravity acceleration signal in the Z direction for the activity by subject
    num -0.985538363333333...0.564875818162963

 27. tBodyGyroJerkMeanX

+   average of mean body angular velocity jerk signal in the X direction for the activity by subject
    num -0.157212539189362...-0.0220916265065217

 28. tBodyGyroJerkMeanY

+   average of mean body angular velocity jerk signal in the Y direction for the activity by subject
    num -0.0768089915604167 -0.0132022768074468

 29. tBodyGyroJerkMeanZ

+   average of mean body angular velocity jerk signal in the Z direction for the activity by subject
    num -0.0924998531372549 -0.00694066389361702

 30. tBodyGyroJerkStdX

+   average of standard deviation body angular velocity jerk signal in the X direction for the activity by subject
    num -0.99654254057971...0.179148649684615

 31. tBodyGyroJerkStdY

+   average of standard deviation body angular velocity jerk signal in the Y direction for the activity by subject
    num -0.997081575652174...0.295945926186441

 32. tBodyGyroJerkStdZ

+   average of standard deviation body angular velocity jerk signal in the Z direction for the activity by subject
    num -0.995380794637681...0.193206498960417

 33. tBodyAccMagMean